Itinerary changed from Flight 93

 “He said to sleep an extra hour and go sightseeing on Sept.
 12,” Sangastiano said.

-At the time, Sangastiano did not know his original flight was Flight 93, the plane that crashed in Pennsylvania after passengers rose up to stop the hijackers.
+At this time, Sangastiano did not know his original flight was 93, the plane that crashed in Pennsylvania after passengers rose up to stop the hijackers.

-On Sept.
-13, when opening his office, Sangastiano received a call from his office manager, who was “crying hysterically.

 Sangastiano eventually moved to Oxford Sept.
 18, 2017.